melurke/Snake/README.md

 # Snake

-In this repository, I created the game Snake to play in the terminal and some different bots that play the game automatically.
+In this repository, we created the game Snake to play in the terminal and some different bots that play the game automatically.

 ## Bots

-To get the data for the bots, I used get_data.py.
+To get the data for the bots, we used get_data.py.
 The program runs a certain amount of games (mostly 1 million) and stores the results in a text file.
 To see the exact number of games where the snake scored a certain number of points, see data folder and the results file in the folder for each bot.

 ### Random Bot